 Dongle or smartphone?
 As the usage-based insurance industry debates the pros and cons of each, LexisNexis and new acquisition Wunelli talk to Susan Kuchinskas about the benefits of both.

-Last September, LexisNexis Risk Solutions launched its Telematics Mobile product, a white-label mobile app for smartphones that captures and transmits information about driving data.
-In May, LexisNexis acquired Wunelli, the telematics data services provider based in the UK.
-The companies claim that their combined datasets will result in one of the largest provider-held insurance telematics databases in the world.
-Wunelli says it's tracked close to 900 million miles of driving.
+Last September, LexisNexis Risk Solutions launched its Telematics Mobile product, a white-label mobile app for smartphones that capture and transmits information about driving data.
+In May, the LexisNexis Risk Solutions acquired Wunelli, the telematics data services provider based in the UK.
+The combined companies claim that their combined datasets will result in one of the largest provider-held insurance telematics databases in the world.
+Wunelli says it's tracked close to 900,000 million miles of driving.

 There are strong differences in the US and UK markets, and, in the States, 50 separate sets of insurance regulations.
 Susan Kuchinskas talked to Ash Hassib, senior vice president and general manager of auto and home insurance at LexisNexis, and Penny Searles , managing director of Wunelli, to find out their strategy for addressing the two markets.